 “It’s kind of reaching that weird point now where I’ve clearly seen the message, but haven’t said anything back yet.
 I have to say something if I’m going to say anything at all,” an exasperated Blessington finishes.

-Plans to meet were cancelled after Blessington heard tell that No Man’s Sky has been heavily discounted at 50 percent for weeks.
+Plans to meet were canceled after Blessington heard tell that No Man’s Sky has been heavily discounted at 50 percent for weeks.
 Slut.

 This article was voted for by our community on Discord.
 Join us to vote every Wednesday, plus LFG and more.